compose-spec/compose-spec/spec.md

 If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.
 Compose Implementations SHOULD NOT attempt to create these networks, and raises an error if one doesn't exist.

+If `external` is set to `true` and network configuration has other but `name` attributes set, considering resource is not managed by compose lifecycle, Compose Implementations SHOULD reject a Compose file as invalid.

 In the example below, `proxy` is the gateway to the outside world.
 Instead of attempting to create a network, Compose implementations SHOULD interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.